bccummings/acq-tools/README.md

 # acq-tools
-Toolkit for analyzing physiologic data collected via Biopac AcqKnowledge software.
+Toolkit for analyzing physiologic data collected via BIOPAC's AcqKnowledge software.

 ## Introduction

-Much of the data from the clinical and pre-clinical groups at MCIRCC is acquired using the [Biopac](https://www.biopac.com) AcqKnowledge software package, however, many of the tools and analysis techniques developed by MCIRCC members are implemented in MATLAB and other programming languages that cannot work with the AcqKnowledge (ACQ) fiels directly.
+Much of the data from the clinical and pre-clinical groups at MCIRCC is acquired using the [BIOPAC](https://www.biopac.com) AcqKnowledge software package, however, many of the tools and analysis techniques developed by MCIRCC members are implemented in MATLAB and other programming languages that cannot work with the AcqKnowledge (ACQ) fiels directly.
 Thus, this repository is designed as an extension of the excellent [`bioread`](https://github.com/uwmadison-chm/bioread) package developed by [Nate Vack](https://github.com/njvack), which wraps ACQ files into a MATLAB structure compatible with MCIRCC's tools.
 As the repository grows, other transformations and operations that are common accross MCRICC projects may be added.

 ## Getting started